SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ## Advanced topics

 **Analyzing MSBuild 12 projects with MSBuild 14**
-The Sonar Scanner for MSBuild requires your project to be built with MSBuild 14.0.
+The Sonar Scanner for .NET requires your project to be built with MSBuild 14.0.
 We recommend installing Visual Studio 2015 update 3 or later on the analysis machine in order to benefit from the integration and features provided with the Visual Studio ecosystem (VSTest, MSTest unit tests, etc.).

 Projects targeting older versions of the .NET Framework can be built using MSBuild 14.0 by setting the "TargetFrameworkVersion" MSBuild property as documented by Microsoft: